About Green Edventures

 Administrative & Payments Assistant

 Have questions about payments?
 Carrie is the organization for all our administrative needs.
 She is the helpful person behind all of those payment reminders and requests for documentation completion.
-Carrie has 20+ years as bookkeeping experience and is a published author.
+Carrie has 20+ years of bookkeeping experience and is a published author.

 Guide / Costa Rica